Deci-AI/super-gradients/README.md

 ## Deci Lab

-Deci Lab supports all common frameworks and Hardware, from Intel CPUs to Nvidia's GPUs and Jetsons
+Deci Lab is our end to end platform for building, optimizing and deploying deep learning models to production.

-You can enjoy immediate improvement in throughput, latency, and memory with the Deci Lab.
-It optimizes deep learning models using best-of-breed technologies, such as quantization and graph compilers.
+Sign up for our [FREE Community Tier](https://console.deci.ai/) to enjoy immediate improvement in throughput, latency, memory footprint and model size.

+Features:
+- Automatically compile and quantize your models with just a few clicks (TrT, OpenVino).
+- Gain up to 10X improvement in throughput, latency, memory and model size.
-Get a complete benchmark of your models’ performance on different hardware and batch sizes in a single interface.
-Invite co-workers to collaborate on models and communicate your progress.
+- Easily benchmark your models’ performance on different hardware and batch sizes.
+- Invite co-workers to collaborate on models and communicate your progress.
+- Deci supports all common frameworks and Hardware, from Intel CPUs to Nvidia's GPUs and Jetsons.

 Sign up for Deci Lab for free [here](https://console.deci.ai/)